balena-io-experimental/office-lock/README.md

 ------------ | ------------- | -------------
 LED_TIME | 0.2 | The LED ring flashing speed
 UNLOCK_TIME | 3 | The time the door is unlocked for
+SECRET_KEY | "" | The secret key used to open the door from the API endpoint

 ## Add access keys via [environment variables](https://docs.resin.io/management/env-vars/)
 Variable Name | Default | Description